Skip to Content

 It takes specific characteristics of four breeds of cat – themselves unusual and rare – and blends them into a lovable, adorable, playful cat that loves families, kids, and other pets.

-13 Things to Know about Minskin Cats
+13 Things to Know About Minskins

-1. Minskin Cat Vital Statistics
+1. What Is a Minskin Cat?
+Some Vital Statistics

 Let’s start with a basic description.
-The name Minskin comes from the words “miniature” and “skin”.
+The name, Minskin, comes from the words “miniature” and “skin.”
 The reasons for these words as descriptors are not hard to fathom!

 Minskin_Kitten_Female_blue_tabby_color-pattern